a

 I am an advocate of maintaining the historic check dams that created our favorite High Sierra Lakes.
 The traditional use of these legacy check dam lakes has passed from their original builders, the early ranchers and herders in the High Sierras, to today's backpackers, horsemen, and hunters.

 I believe that ending the check dams as the Sierras are warming up and drying out is a bad idea.
-Other High Sierra Check Dams:
+Other High Sierra Check Dams we've seen in the Lake Tahoe Basin:

 top of page